Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Formalism

-In summary, we may characterize the conductivity by three quantities: the ``total spectral weight" $K$ (Eq.~(\ref{eq:K})), the `Drude weight' of freely accelerating carriers $K_D$ (Eq.~(\ref{eq:Adef})) and the form of the frequency dependent conductivity $\chi_{jj}/\omega$.
-In a Galilean-invariant system $K=K_D$ and $\chi_{jj}=0$ independent of interactions.
-In periodic solids the combination of interactions and reduction from continuous to discrete translation invariance causes $K_D<K$ and $\chi_{jj}\neq 0$.
+In summary, we may characterize the conductivity by three quantities: the ``total spectral weight" $K$ (Eq.~(\ref{eq:KK})), the ``Drude weight'' of freely accelerating carriers $K_D$ (Eq.~(\ref{eq:Adef})) and the form of the frequency dependent conductivity $\chi_{jj}/\omega$.
 In the rest of this paper we investigate, within a perturbative approximation to a simple model, the extent to which the dynamical mean field approximation accurately captures the magnitude and frequency dependence of these effects.